 How America’s Gun Laws Fuel Armed Hate

-This was not an isolated incident.
-Like the shootings at the Sikh Temple in Oak Creek, Wisconsin; the Tree of Life and Chabad Synagogues in Pittsburgh and Poway, California; Emanuel African Methodist Episcopal Church in Charleston, South Carolina; and Pulse Nightclub in Orlando, Florida; the shooting in El Paso is a result of the growing problem of armed hate.
+Like the shootings at the Walmart in El Paso, Texas; the Sikh Temple in Oak Creek, Wisconsin; the Tree of Life and Chabad Synagogues in Pittsburgh and Poway, California; Emanuel African Methodist Episcopal Church in Charleston, South Carolina; and Pulse Nightclub in Orlando, Florida; the shootings in Dallas and Buffalo are the result of an escalating problem of armed hate, one that is growing larger each minute that federal and state legislators fail to address it.

 In recent years, extremist groups have become emboldened to expand beyond their private meetings, chat rooms, and message boards, recruiting new members through mainstream social media and gathering openly in public.
 This upswell of hateful ideology has also been accompanied by an escalation of public intimidation with firearms.